Hidden Pose - Guptasana

 Step 2

-By tilting your left knee, you take your left heel towards the groin area.
-Your heels would rest on the perineum which is the area at the base of spine in between the anus and genitals.
+Next, bend your left knee and bring your left heel towards your groin area.
+Allow your heels to rest on the perineum, the area between the anus and genitals, at the base of your spine.

 Step 3

-Similarly, tilt your right leg and take your right heel inside.
-You are then required to keep your right ankle over the inner ankle of the left foot.
-Place your right heel over the pubic bone.
+Similarly, bend your right leg and bring your right heel inward.
+Position your right ankle over the inner ankle of the left foot, and rest your right heel on the pubic bone.

 Step 4